Banner reading June Interpreter Spotlight, Jordan Aviles, Mexico. Owner of Desert Comms and Spanish Medical Interpreter

+Both terms, qualified interpreter and certified interpreter, are sometimes used as synonyms.
 Yet understanding the distinction really does matter.
 Here’s why:

 Interpreting is a young profession.
-There is unchecked confusion both inside and outside the profession about what constitutes a trained, competent, professional interpreter.
-As interpreters, we are all working towards greater credibility and recognition, and ultimately better pay.
-Yet, those efforts are undermined when we ourselves cannot define, nor articulate, what trained and competent mean in practice.
+There is confusion inside and outside the profession about what constitutes a trained, competent, professional interpreter.
+As interpreters, we are working towards greater credibility and recognition, and ultimately better pay.
+Yet, those efforts are undermined when we cannot define, nor articulate, what trained and competent mean in practice.
 And if we don’t define competence and professionalism in our own field, others will do it for us.

 Certified Interpreter

-Instead, this term implies that the interpreter passed an exam or evaluation process by a recognized governmental or professional organization that shows interpreting competence in at least two languages and that the certification exam itself has been validated as effectively testing interpreting knowledge and skills.
+Let’s start with the term, “certified interpreter.”
+This term implies that the interpreter passed an exam or evaluation process by a recognized governmental or professional organization showing interpreting competence in at least two languages.
+The certification exam itself has been validated as effectively testing interpreting knowledge and skills.

 On the other side of the globe, NAATI, the national standards and certifying authority for translators and interpreters in Australia, has certifications for the following categories: certified provisional interpreter, certified interpreter, certified specialist health interpreter, certified specialist legal interpreter and certified conference interpreter.
 A small number of additional countries have developed their own formal certification processes.

-Which brings us to the gigantic elephant in the room: regardless of where you are in the world, interpreter certifications are only available for a limited number of language pairs.
+Interpreter certifications are only available for a limited number of language pairs.

 The stark truth is that there will never be enough money, expertise or even demand for interpreter certification tests across all possible language pairs for all specialties.
 Yet, hospitals, courts, schools, governments and most clients would love to see those magic initials, such as RN, MD, Esq., or PhD, after interpreters’ names that prove we can do what we say we do and that an outside authority agrees.